Suor/django-cacheops/README.rst

     }

-Using ``'*.*'`` with non-empty ``ops`` is **not recommended** since it will easily cache something you don't intent to or even know about like migrations tables.
+Using ``'*.*'`` with non-empty ``ops`` is **not recommended** since it will easily cache something you don't intend to or even know about like migration tables.
 The better approach will be restricting by app with ``'app_name.*'``.

 Besides ``ops`` and ``timeout`` options you can also use:

 ``local_get: True``
-    To cache simple gets for this model in process local memory.
+    To cache simple ``get``s for this model in process local memory.
-    This is very fast, but is not invalidated in any way until process is restarted.
+    This is very fast, but is not invalidated in any way until the process is restarted.
     Still could be useful for extremely rarely changed things.

 ``cache_on_save=True | 'field_name'``